Skip to main content

 2 mentions Positive Neutral Negative

-While players appreciate the character design and overall cozy atmosphere of the game, there is a notable desire for more structured tasks and deeper character development to enhance the experience.
+Users appreciate the character design and overall enjoyable atmosphere but feel the game lacks sufficient formal tasks and deeper character development opportunities.

-• “I liked this game a lot, but I desperately wished there were more formal tasks to do and the ability to have more character development.”
+• “I liked this game a lot, but I desperately wished there was more formal tasks to do, and the ability to have more character development.”

 • “I liked this game a lot, but I desperately wished there were more formal tasks to do, and the ability to have more character development.”